 Commute Times for Constituents Predict Legislators’ Gas Tax Preferences

 Figure 2 shows that constituent commuting burdens are an important predictor of legislators’ preferences for a lower gas tax level.
 Figure 2 plots the coefficients and the associated 95% confidence intervals from a regression where the dependent variable is the legislator’s preferred gas tax level as reported in the survey (see SI Table 3 for full regression results, which include fixed effects by state).
 We run two separate regressions, one that includes the proportion of people in the legislator’s district with a commute time of over sixty minutes and another with the proportion of people in the legislator’s district with a commute time of over thirty minutes.
 In both regressions, constituents’ commuting burden is negatively correlated with the legislator’s preferred gas tax.
 A one percentage point increase in the share of commuters over sixty minutes is associated with a 0.66 cent lower preferred gas tax.
 Likewise, a one percentage point increase in the share of commuters over thirty minutes is associated with a 0.26 cent lower preferred gas tax.
 Robustness checks with commute measured on a 9-point ordinal scale show that a legislator with a median commute time in their district that is one point lower prefers a gas tax that is 3.5 cents lower (see SI Table 3, model 3).
 These estimates control for district ideology in general, so the estimates represent the correlation of preferences with commute times above and beyond the liberal or conservative bent of the district.
 Once we account for commute times, the ideology variable is not statistically significant.
 Employment in affected industries, district median income, and district education are not associated with legislators’ gas tax preferences either.
 Partisanship is the only control variable that is significant and we find that it goes in the expected direction.
 Democratic legislators support, on average, a 12 cent higher gas tax than Republican legislators.
-Nonpartisan legislators (who serve only in Nebraska) hold similar preferences to Republican legislators.

 Figure 2: Gas Tax Preferences Decrease with Constituent Commute Times.